ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: ui}

+For guidance about settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api).

 1. From your newly provisioned instance in the [**Catalog**](https://cloud.ibm.com/catalog/event-streams){: external}, navigate to **Topics** from the menu on the left.
 2. Click the **Create topic** button and an enter a topic name.
 Click **Next**.
 Topic names are restricted to a maximum of 100 characters.
 3. Select the number of partitions.
 Click **Next**.

     One or more partitions make up a topic.
 A partition is an ordered list of messages.
 1 partition is sufficient for getting started, but production systems often have more.

-    Partitions are distributed across the brokers in order to increase the scalability of your topic.
+    Partitions are distributed across the brokers to increase the scalability of your topic.
 You can also use them to distribute messages across the members of a consumer group.

-    *Talk about Creating, listing, updating, and deleting topics, Describing the cluster.
+    _Talk about Creating, listing, updating, and deleting topics, Describing the cluster.
-    Bring in information like suggested topic naming strategies*
+    Bring in information like suggested topic naming strategies_

 4. Set the message retention period.
 Click **Create topic**.